NGO Santé Diabète

 Program in Mali

-Discover the action carried out by Santé Diabète in Mali since 2003 to improve diabetes management and raise awareness among the population about diabetes risk factors.
+Discover the work that Santé Diabète has been carrying out since 2003 in Mali to improve diabetes care and raise awareness among the population about the risk factors of this disease.

 Context & key figures